loganmarchione/docker-php-startpage/FEATURES.md

     ...
     ...
 ```
+## Custom user includes

 ## Custom centered zone in navbar
-The file `header-center.php` contains the HTML used to add extra info to the navbar, e.g., a custom search engine.
+The file `header-center.php` contains the HTML used to add extra info to the navbar (e.g., a custom search engine).
 Populate it as needed.

 ## Custom links in navbar
-This file contains the HTML used to add extra links to the navbar.
+The `header_links.php` file contains the HTML used to add extra links to the navbar.
 Populate it as needed.
 ```
 <li class="nav-item">
   <a class="nav-link" href="#" target="_blank"><i class="fas fa-sitemap"></i> Google.com</a>